Michael R. Morgan

-Michael Rivers Morgan (born October 22, 1955) is an African-American judge from the state of North Carolina.
-Morgan is currently an associate justice of the North Carolina Supreme Court.
-Previously, he served as a judge on the 3rd division of North Carolina Superior Court for Judicial Circuit 10B.
+Michael Rivers Morgan (born October 22, 1955) is a judge from the state of North Carolina.
+Morgan served for more than six years as an associate justice of the North Carolina Supreme Court.
+Previously, he served as a judge on the 3rd division of North Carolina Superior Court for Judicial Circuit 10B, which covers Wake County.

 In the 2016 election, Judge Morgan defeated 16-year incumbent Supreme Court Justice Robert H. Edmunds Jr., winning 54.45% of the votes and a majority of the state's counties.

 Morgan is an alumnus of Duke University (A.B. degree, 1976) and North Carolina Central University (J.D. degree, 1979).

+On May 18, 2023, Morgan announced that he would not be a candidate for reelection.
+He later announced on August 24, 2023 that he would be resigning from the court during the week of September 4, 2023.
+On September 12, 2023, Morgan announced he would seek the Democratic nomination for Governor of North Carolina in 2024.
+Morgan placed second in the Democratic primary with 14.31% of the vote.